antoineboquet/greek-conversion/README.md

 // [{ code: "removed-diacritic", ... }]
 ```

 Loss is evaluated on the canonical document.
-Unicode composition, tonos/oxia,
+Unicode composition and
-and alternate glyphs are therefore not reported as destructive.
-Examples of
+tonos/oxia are therefore not reported as destructive.
+Lunate-sigma provenance
+is the exception among glyph distinctions: removing a known lunate form
-actual loss include removing diacritics, decimalizing alphabetic numerals, and
+reports `removed-glyph-variant`.
+Examples of other actual loss include removing
+diacritics, decimalizing alphabetic numerals, and using context-dependent
-using context-dependent spellings that merge distinct source sequences.
+spellings that merge distinct source sequences.

 See the [conversion-analysis contract](https://github.com/defense-humanites/greek-conversion/blob/main/docs/conversion-analysis.md) and the
 [information-loss matrix](https://github.com/defense-humanites/greek-conversion/blob/main/docs/information-loss.md).